New Community Gardens

 About Guelph’s Community Gardens

 The community garden program encourages volunteers to use City parks as locations for vegetable, fruit and pollinator gardens.
 Vegetable and fruit gardens provide a local food source, and pollinator gardens benefit a variety of wildlife including insects and some bird species.
-Visit guelph.ca/communitygardens to learn more about the Community Gardens Program and the location of existing community gardens in Guelph.

 • CLOSED: This survey has concluded.

-The City of Guelph is seeking your input for a proposed community garden in Skov Park in 2024.
-Skov Park is proposed as a site for a permanent community garden because there are interested gardeners nearby and it has access to a water source.
+The City of Guelph is seeking your input for a proposed community garden in Golfview Park in 2025.
+Golfview Park is proposed as a site for a permanent community garden because there are interested gardeners nearby and it has access to a water source.
 The community garden program encourages volunteers to use small areas in City parks as locations for vegetable, small fruit and pollinator gardens that benefit the community.
 Having vegetables and small fruit grown just around the corner in your park brings a whole new meaning to local food.
 Pollinator gardens also provide a food source for a variety of wildlife including insects and some bird species.

 There are several different types of community gardens in the city including traditional vegetable gardens, communal gardens and orchards, and pollinator gardens.
 Visit https://guelph.ca/living/recreation/parks/community-and-pollinator-gardens/guelph.ca/communitygardens to learn more.

 We will use your feedback to determine if the proposed garden will benefit park users.
-Once we’ve made a decision we’ll let you know our final results if you leave your contact information or follow this project.
+Once we’ve made a decision, we’ll let you know our final results if you leave your contact information or follow this project.

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Golfview Park Garden on Facebook Share Golfview Park Garden on Twitter Share Golfview Park Garden on Linkedin Email Golfview Park Garden link

-Page last updated: 29 Feb 2024, 08:06 AM
+Page last updated: 20 Mar 2025, 11:39 AM